-The overall vision for the Botanic Gardens of Wellington is;
+The overall vision for the Botanic Gardens of Wellington is:

-Internationally recognised nature based and cultural visitor attractions that show case Wellington as an eco-citycontribute to Wellington's outstanding quality of life
+Internationally recognised nature-based and cultural visitor attractions that contribute to Wellington's outstanding quality of life.

-2.1 Management Framework Summary
+2.1 Management framework summary

 The management framework sets out how the gardens will be managed and guide decisions on future projects, programmes, development, and activities across the four gardens.